Traces of Newton-Sobolev functions on the visible boundary of domains in doubling metric measure spaces supporting a $p$-Poincar\'e inequality: Preliminaries

 Besov spaces arise naturally in the study of potential theory, especially in understanding the class of boundary data for which solutions to the $p$-energy minimizing problem (equivalent to the $p$-Laplacian problem in Euclidean, Riemannian, and Carnot-Carath\'eodory settings) exist with the corresponding boundary data.
 Of such boundary data, those that give rise to solutions that have globally finite $p$-energy correspond precisely to traces of Newton-Sobolev functions on the domain.
 We refer interested readers to~\cite{BBS, CKKSS, GKS, GS2, GoKS} for more information on Besov spaces as the trace class of Sobolev spaces.

 .3cm

-{\bf Standing assumptions:} \emph{Throughout this paper, we assume that $(X,d,\mu)$ is a complete metric measure space, that $\mu$ is a doubling measure, and that it supports a $p$-Poincar\'e inequality for some $1<p<\infty$.
+{\bf Standing assumptions:} \emph{Throughout this paper, apart from Section~\ref{Sec:5}, we assume that $(X,d,\mu)$ is a complete metric measure space, that $\mu$ is a doubling measure, and that it supports a $p$-Poincar\'e inequality for some $1<p<\infty$.
 In this setting, $(X,d)$ is proper and $d$ is bi-Lipschitz equivalent to a geodesic metric, see~\cite[Lemma~4.1.14, Corollary~8.3.16]{HKSTbook}.
-We take $d$ to be this geodesic metric, which implies in turn that one may take the Poincar\'e scaling factor $\kappa$ to equal $1$ (see~\cite[Remark~9.1.19]{HKSTbook}); this is crucial for us only in the proof of Lemma~\ref{lem:Loewner} below.
+We take $d$ to be this geodesic metric, which implies in turn that one may take the Poincar\'e scaling factor $\kappa$ to equal $1$ (see~\cite[Remark~9.1.19]{HKSTbook}); this is crucial for us only in the proofs of Lemmas~\ref{lem:Loewner} and~\ref{lem:not-counting} below.
 Moreover, the parameter $q$ will be used to denote the self-improved Poincar\'e inequality exponent, i.e.~$q$-Poincar\'e inequality, guaranteed by~\cite{KZ}.}